Story At-A-Glance

 NEOM by Saudi Arabia

 Saudi Arabia is also making a tech city called NEOM, a ‘mega-city’ project in Saudi Arabia with plans for flying cars and other advanced technologies.
 The city will be deep in a desert bordering the Red Sea.
-Until now, the country has pledged $500 billion to build the city of future.
+The country has pledged $500 billion to build the future city.

-NEOM will be 33 times the size of the New York City, according to Business Insider.
+NEOM will be 33 times the size of New York City, according to Business Insider.

 0 Comments